simpledotorg/simple-server/README.md

 bin/release
 ```

 This will create a git release tag and automatically trigger a deployment to all environments through Semaphore.
-Please make sure to copy / paste the changelog output so you can post it in the #releases channel.
+You can monitor the deployment progress [in Semaphore](https://simple.semaphoreci.com/projects/simple-server) via the tagged release's workflow.
+Please make sure to copy / paste the changelog from `bin/release` so you can post it in the #releases channel.

 ### Deployment to a specific environment